30 Jan Oracle E-Business Suite: SQL injection risk

 - Software that develops a full audit history of any activity done through these Functions

-First, you need to have installed software or use an external cloud or SaaS solution to identify who has access to these Functions (we implement an installed solution from CaoSys called CS*Comply or can deliver results via a SaaS solution called CS*Proviso).
+First, you need to have installed software or use an external cloud or SaaS solution to identify who has access to these Functions.
 Without having an understanding who has access to these Functions so management can review and approve – you must conclude this is a material weakness.
 The access that the user has is unlimited – they could completely destroy the database, reset any password they want, and add data to or make changes in any table in the instance.

 One could argue, perhaps, based on the users who have access to one or more of these functions that management could ‘approve’ (i.e. accept the risk) the group of users who have this access in Production.
 This would be a hard sell given we typically find many more users in IT that have such access (including developers and business analysts) as well as end users.